 Get your budget and financing in order.
 Work with your builder to put together your budget.
 The builder will break down the costs and start scouting for contractors.
 Be sure to build in some cushioning for unforeseen emergencies; 10% of the overall costs should suffice.
 For your home mortgage, you might start with a lot loan or go straight to a construction loan.
 We can go over your choices together so that you fully understand how this type of financing works.

-Know your mind, but prepare for compromise.
+Know your mind, but be prepared for compromise.
 Stick to your original plan as much as possible.
 Making changes to your build can be stressful and expensive!
 But also be willing to compromise when your builder tells you something could push you over budget or isn’t going to work.

 How Long Does It Take?